Ricartho/capstone_api/README.md

 # Instructions
-1. Copy & Paste .env-exemple file into .env file to set the mongo DB cluster ready.
+1. Clone the main branch of this repository.
 2. Ensure that NodeJs and NPM are installed.
+3. Copy & Paste .env-exemple file into .env file to set the mongo DB cluster ready.
-3. Run 'npm install', and wait for installtion of the necessaty packages.
+4. Run 'npm install', and wait for installtion of the necessaty packages.
-4. Run 'npm start' to launch the API.
+5. Run 'npm start' to launch the API.

 # Resources